-As the largest online retailer of certified diamonds and fine jewelry, we can say with confidence that you’ve come to the right place.
+As the largest online retailer of certified diamonds and fine jewellery, we can say with confidence that you’ve come to the right place.
 Our selection, quality and expertise are unsurpassed.
 We’re here to help you design an engagement ring that reflects your intentions, your budget, and basically everything and anything that matters most to you.

-A classic diamond engagement ring with one elegant center stone usually weighs about one carat, while a slightly larger, two-carat diamond is also a popular weight.
+A classic diamond engagement ring with one elegant centre stone usually weighs about one carat, while a slightly larger, two-carat diamond is also a popular weight.
 But there is no "right" size for a diamond or gemstone engagement ring.
 The best size for you depends on your budget, style and unique personality.